Chaos Calls 04: Behind the Lines

 I also spend some time on the site chatting with Sid Jones.
 He tells me about his rescue missions and I tell him about mine.
 He tells me of the report he got about me from one of his Special Agents on the trip through Summer Ford and how he likes what I’m doing in that area.

 Note: In the following weeks Sharon arranges a number of images of Utako, Tora, Sugi, Setsuko, Mai, Koemi, Hideko, Haruko, El, Dawn, Dee, and herself in swimwear to be sold to the site managers for a large fee for each of them.
 Some of them sell a few topless photos as well.
 Although my ladies aren’t as good looking as most of those on the site there aren’t many Asian women on the site.
 Thus Japanese models are in demand by the site’s management, and they’re very welcome.

-All of the gear is checked for unapproved materials, and it’s ready.
+All of the gear is checked for unapproved materials as it’s ready.
 The horses have full tack and saddlebags, including bamboo armoured horse blankets which we roll up and tie to their saddles with the armour for the dogs.
 All of the travellers have basic clothing with bamboo armour and backpacks of gear.
 I check the dogs are in physical contact with the horses through the large hole on the inside of their saddlebags they’re in.
 Everyone is waiting in the main vault area because there’s not enough room in the portal vault, again.
 We form up in a continuous chain of contact with each of us having an arm over the neck of the horse we’re leading, and those behind have a good hold on the tail of the horse in front with their hand resting on that horse’s rump, like we did on the last visit.
 Sharon will lock the vault behind us.
 I smile at her then approach the portal while those waiting behind me wonder about my sanity.